emmetio/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 		<li class="item7"></li>
 	</ul>

-You can these modifiers together:
+You can use these modifiers together:

 	ul>li.item$@-3*5